Ethnic groups in Delhi

 Delhi's ethnic groups are diverse.
 The Yamuna river's flood plains provide fertile alluvial soil suitable for agriculture but are prone to recurrent floods.
 The Yamuna, a sacred river in Hinduism, is the only major river flowing through Delhi.
 The original natives of Delhi are those whose ancestors lived in the Yamuna basin, a region which spreads radially from the capital up to a distance of approximately 200 kilometres.
 This province was not ethnically homogeneous and large amounts of Hindi-speakers resided in the southeast, now Haryana, eastern side, now West Uttar Pradesh and in Delhi's Yamuna Basin.
-Today the migrant population consists largely of Punjabis, Haryanvis, Bengalis and recently, Biharis, Uttar Pradeshis, Rajasthanis and Madhya Pradeshis etc.
+Today the migrant population consists largely of Punjabis, Haryanvis, Bengalis, Biharis, Uttar Pradeshis, Rajasthanis and Madhya Pradeshis etc.

 During the time of British Raj, Delhi was made a district city of the Punjab Province of British India.